mr-canoehead/network_performance_monitor/README.md

 The following diagram illustrated how the system is connected to the network being monitored.

-Note that the Network Performance Monitor is not a router, WiFi access point, or wireless bridge.
-The wireless network interfaces serve only as targets for iperf3 tests.
+Note: the Network Performance Monitor is not a router, WiFi access point, or wireless bridge.
+The wireless network interfaces serve only as targets for iperf3 performance tests.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/10369989/78664037-bb532b80-78c2-11ea-8b8b-a71b8eff029f.png" width="80%">